2006 Lebanon War: Lebanon

 At the outbreak of hostilities, Prime Minister Fouad Siniora promised to rein in Hezbollah in an effort to stop Israel's offensive.
 Saniora said that there could be no sovereign state of Lebanon without the group's disarming.
 The former President of Lebanon Amin Gemayel, a longtime critic of Hezbollah said, "Hezbollah took a unilateral action, but its repercussions will affect the entire country."

 The war deepened the longtime divide in Lebanon over Hezbollah's role.
 Many admired the organization for being the sole group to fight against Israel.
 Others considered it to be a dangerous militia that executes Iran and Syria policies in Lebanon.
-The divide over Hezbollah followed mostly sectarian lines, with Shias largely supporting the group and Sunnis, Christians and Druse mostly opposing it.
+The divide over Hezbollah followed mostly sectarian lines, with Shias largely supporting the group and Sunnis, Christians and Druze mostly opposing it.

 On 27 August 2006, Nasrallah said in an interview with New TV that the abduction of the two soldiers did not cause the war.
 It only advanced a long planned war for a few months.
 But he added: "If there was even a 1 percent chance that the July 11 capturing operation would have led to a war like the one that happened, would you have done it?
 I would say no, absolutely not, for humanitarian, moral, social, security, military, and political reasons. [...]
 What happened is not an issue of a reaction to a capturing operation... what happened was already planned for.
 The fact that it happened in July has averted a situation that would have been a lot worse, had the war been launched in October."

 On 22 September 2006, some eight hundred thousand Hezbollah supporters gathered in Beirut for a rally at which Nasrallah stated that Hezbollah had achieved a "divine and strategic victory."